-CMVSS No. 210.2 - Lower Universal Anchorages Systems for Restraint Systems and Booster Cushions
+CMVSS No. 210.2 - Lower Universal Anchorages Systems for Restraint Systems and Booster Cushions of the vehicle seat belt system.

-This standard was established to improve child restraint and vehicle compatibility by requiring all vehicles manufactured on or after 9-1-02 to provide anchorage systems for child restraint systems that function independently of the vehicle seat belt system.
 The tether anchor portion of the standard specifies the location of the tether anchor, strength requirements of tether anchorages, test conditions and test procedures to test the anchorage strength requirements.
 Application: Except for shuttle buses, this standard applies to passenger cars, trucks and multipurpose passenger vehicles with a GVWR of 3,855 kg (8,500 lb) or less, except walk-in van-type vehicles and vehicles manufactured to be sold exclusively to the U.S. Postal Service; and to buses (including school buses) with a GVWR of 4,536 kg (10,000 lb) or less.
 This standard does not apply to vehicles manufactured prior to the phase-in of this standard.
 For such situations, reference section 20.4 NMEDA guidelines for additional information source.